 SEO vs. PPC: Which is Better For Your Business?

 To SEO (organic) or PPC (paid)?
-That is the question.
+That is the question most business owners ponder when trying to grow their business.

 Organic traffic is considered free or earned.
 On the other hand, pay-per-click (PPC), deals with paid advertising.
 Both are valuable and when used in tandem, they can skyrocket your online visibility and sales.

-One is a long term solution for sustained digital growth (SEO) while the other (PPC) is a great way to boost leads, sales, and conversions fast.
+One is a long term solution for growth through Search Engine Optimization (SEO) while the other (PPC) is a great way to boost leads, sales, and conversions fast.
 Knowing your own company and the difference between these two marketing strategies will help you make the best decision for your brand and its success moving forward.

-Continue reading to learn more about organic vs. paid search and how they work for your business.
+Are you considering the benefits of SEO vs PPC?
+This article will help you learn more about organic vs. paid search traffic and how they work for your business.

 Organic Traffic (SEO)